-Broughty Ferry is a pleasant suburb of Dundee with a good selection of pubs and restaurants, which are a popular haunt on summer evenings.
+Broughty Ferry is a pleasant suburb four miles east of Dundee with a good selection of pubs and restaurants

 The striking Broughty Castle and Museum, right by the seashore is well worth a visit.
 Built in the 15th century to protect the estuary, its four floors now house local-history exhibits, covering the story of Broughty Ferry as a fishing village and the history of whaling, as well as details of local geology and wildlife.

 Just north of Broughty Ferry, at the junction of the A92 and B978, the chunky bricks of Claypotts Castle constitute one of Scotland's most complete Z-shaped tower houses.
 Built between 1569 and 1588, its two round towers have stepped projections to support extra rooms, a 16th-century architectural practice that makes Claypotts look like its about to topple.